PeppeL-G/bagawork/docs/src/routes/(default)/documentation/button/+page.md

 ## `stay()` - Not changing page
 Use the configuration method `stay()` to tell the `Button` component to not go to the next page when the button is clicked.
-This is primarily useful when you use the :docs[Updater] component together with the configuration method `.handler()` on the button.
+This is primarily useful when you use the :docs[Updater] component together with the configuration method `.onClick()` on the button.

 ::: warning Warning!